Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/user-queue-system.md

 ```
 ### Installation

-This code will just need a `!viewQueue` command tied to the action and it may need `System.Core` and `System.Linq` if the C# doesn't Compile.
+This code will just need a `!viewQueue` command tied to the action and it may need `System.Core.dll` and `System.dll` if the C# doesn't Compile.

 # Contributors